WaseemKn/Python-Android-Connection/README.md

 # Python-Android-Connection

+** This repo is migrated to https://github.com/mo-waseem/python-android-connection **

 An android app make a connection with a python script by a socket client/server (the app is the client and python script is the server) and after making a connection the app display the time taken by send/receive operation.